Loading...

 CE Hours

-Class B General Building Contractor license.
-Covers construction, remodeling, and repair of buildings requiring two or more unrelated building trades.
-Also includes B-2 (Residential Remodeling) classification introduced in 2021, covering improvements to existing residential wood-frame structures requiring 3+ unrelated trades.
+Class B General Building Contractor covers projects involving two or more unrelated building trades or crafts.
+The B-2 Residential Remodeling classification was added in 2021 for improvements to existing single-family or multi-family residential wood-frame structures requiring 3+ unrelated trades.

 Project Limit